 Attorney Patrick Stangl explains this new law in the video below.
 Read on for the key takeaways.

-- They will not be able to obtain for an occupational license.
+- They will not be able to obtain an occupational license.
 Offenders can apply for reinstatement of their license 10 years after the conviction.
 To reinstate, offenders must file and maintain proof of financial responsibility for the future and must not have been convicted of another OWI related offense during the prior 10 years.
 Offenders must also comply with an assessment for use of drugs or alcohol 45 days before the request.

 - In addition, the lifetime revocation can apply in cases where a driver has two convictions of vehicle-related crimes that are considered felonies (such as certain OWIs involving injury), which are homicide offenses in which a vehicle is used.